 - Bacillus thuringiensis var. kurstaki (Dipel, Javelin, and others)-Check label for rates.
 REI 4 hr.
 PHI 0 days.
 Nontoxic to bees.
 This biologically derived material acts slowly.
 Some formulations are OMRI-listed for organic use.

-- methoxyfenozide (Intrepid 2F) at 8 to 16 fl oz/A. REI 4 hr.
+- methoxyfenozide (Intrepid 2F) at 0.12 to 0.25 lb ai/A (8 to 16 fl oz/A).
+REI 4 hr.
 PHI 7 days.
 Apply when egg hatch begins or at the first sign of larval infestation.
 Reapply as necessary in 10 to 14 days.
 Do not apply within 25 ft of aquatic habitat, 150 ft if applied by air.

 - spinetoram (Delegate WG) at 4.5 to 7 oz/A. REI 4 hr.
 PHI 7 days.
 Maximum four applications per season.
 Do not apply more than a total of 28 oz of Delegate WG (0.438 lb ai spinetoram) per acre per year.